 On the surface, Facebook seems like a marketer’s dream.
 It has on the order of one billion users around the world.
 It’s particularly popular with younger users (read, enthusiastic buyers with disposable income).
 Best of all, they share an ocean of individual information about the places they travel, movies they like, clothes they’re buying, gadgets that interest them, and more.
 And yet the firm is having substantial problems monetizing its business.
 According to Bill Lee, this points to a fundamental disconnect between established companies and the customers they’re trying to reach.

-“Executives from powerhouse advertisers like Walmart, Unilever, Coca-Cola, and others are pushing Facebook for access to more user data,” explains Lee, author of: Realizing the Untapped Value of Your Most Important Asset (Harvard Business Review Press, 2012, ISBN: 978-1-4221723-1-5, $27.00).
+“Executives from powerhouse advertisers like Walmart, Unilever, Coca-Cola, and others are pushing Facebook for access to more user data,” explains Lee, author of The Hidden Wealth of Customers: Realizing the Untapped Value of Your Most Important Asset (Harvard Business Review Press, 2012, ISBN: 978-1-4221723-1-5, $27.00).
 “Problem is, users don’t want them to have that data and are highly sensitive when it’s used to market to them.
 Facebook risks a consumer—and perhaps a legal—backlash if it provides the data, anyway.
 The result is poor ROI results for advertisers who ‘make do’ with what little information they can glean.”

 The message is clear: Despite their propensity for splashing the details of their lives all over the Internet, people balk at having that information used to sell them what they may not want.
 It’s true that TV watchers tolerated (for a time) interruption advertising based on broad demographic data—but mining personal information from social media sites to target ads to consumers is high risk, low reward.